-E. Electronic Device Abuse- cell phone/pager/text or other communication device

-Students are allowed to have cell phones, pagers and other similar devices on campus.
-However, students may not use these electronic devices during class unless specifically permitted by the faculty member.
-Faculty members have authority to confiscate these or related electronic devices, in the event of a violation of this policy, and/or require the student to leave for the remainder of class.
+E. Electronic Device Abuse- cell phone/pager/text or other communication device related electronic devices, in the event of a violation of this policy, and/or require the student to leave for the remainder of class.
 In the event of an emergency, the University of New England will use an alert system that incorporates the use of electronic devices.
 The student may have the device "on" but the setting on the device should be placed on a silent, meeting or vibrate setting.